ccb-hms/GWASCatalogSearchDB/README.md

 - `include_subclasses`— include resources annotated with subclasses of the given search terms, otherwise only resources explicitly annotated with those terms are returned
-- `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with inferred subclasses of the given terms are returned The return value is a pandas dataframe containing all of the resources annotated with the given terms.
+- `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with entailed subclasses of the given terms are returned

 Each search term must be an EFO term specified by its compact uniform resource identifier ([CURIE](https://www.w3.org/TR/curie/)).
 For example `EFO:0005741` is the short form of [http://www.ebi.ac.uk/efo/EFO_0005741](http://www.ebi.ac.uk/efo/EFO_0005741).